aws-samples/rekognition-inference-scheduler/README.md

 1. Implementing the above architecture will stop processing any new items uploaded after the Event Source Mapping is removed by the Shutdown Lambda Function.
 2. Starting Rekognition Custom Label Model can take upto 30 minutes.
 Ensure to schedule the Startup Function trigger well in advance to avoid delay.
 3. Items in the queue will not be processed after the Event Source Mapping is removed by the Shutdown Lambda function.
 These items will be processed after the model is started the next day.
+4. Consider the TPS(transaction per second) required for your usecase.
+We recommend checking the SQS queue depth regularyly to identify need for increasing inference units.

 ## Step by Step Implementation Guide:
 Note: The implementation guide assumes that you already have the following architecture implemented: